 Repeat Prescriptions Under ADHD Shared Care

-The GP's responsibilities under shared care include issuing repeat prescriptions on the agreed schedule, carrying out monitoring at agreed intervals, and referring back to the specialist if clinical concerns arise.
+Under a Shared Care Agreement, the GP takes over repeat prescribing from the specialist once treatment has been established and stabilised.
+The GP's responsibilities include issuing repeat prescriptions on the agreed schedule, carrying out monitoring at agreed intervals, and referring back to the specialist if clinical concerns arise.
 Patients should order their repeat prescription from their GP in advance of running out, allowing at least 5 to 7 working days for the prescription to be issued, received by the pharmacy, dispensed, and delivered.

 Common Misconceptions